 General Plan 2040 concentrates growth in ten study areas that are close to transit and/or are areas in transition, such as aging shopping centers.
 Some of the land use designations in the ten study areas include building heights, densities and FARs that exceed the limits set by Measure Y. Any components in the General Plan that are inconsistent with Measure Y will require voter approval before they can take effect.
-If the City Council adopts General Plan 2040, the City will place a measure on the November 2024 general election ballot to amend Measure Y to allow for heights and densities as prescribed in General Plan 2040 for the ten study areas.
+If the City Council adopts General Plan 2040, the City Council will be asked to place a measure on the November 2024 general election ballot to amend Measure Y to allow for heights and densities as prescribed in General Plan 2040 for the ten study areas.

-Most of General Plan 2040 is consistent with Measure Y and can be implemented without the ballot measure.
-However, if voters do not amend Measure Y, the City will need to explore land use changes citywide to accommodate the City's current and future housing needs.
-As required by law and so long as it is in effect, Measure Y will apply when there is any inconsistency between it and other provisions of General Plan 2040, as stated in Policy LU 1-9.
+Most of General Plan 2040 is consistent with Measure Y and can be implemented without a ballot measure to amend Measure Y. However, if voters do not amend Measure Y, the City will need to explore land use changes citywide to accommodate the City's current and future housing needs.
+As required by law and so long as it is in effect, Measure Y will apply when there is any inconsistency between it and other provisions of General Plan 2040, as stated in Policy LU 1.9.